 Plate tectonics is a starting point for understanding the forces within the Earth that cause earthquakes.
 Plates are thick slabs of rock that make up the outermost 100 kilometers of the Earth.
-The term "tectonics" describes the deformation of the Earth's crust, the forces producing such deformation, and the geologic and

-The strain energy is released partly as heat and partly as elastic waves called seismic waves.
+The term "tectonics" describes the deformation of the Earth's crust, the forces producing such deformation, and the geologic and structural features that result.
+The constant motion of the plates causes stress in the brittle upper crust of the Earth.
+These tectonic stresses build as the rocks are gradually deformed.
+The rock deformation, or strain, is stored in the rocks as elastic strain energy.
+When the strength of the rock is exceeded, ruptures occur along a fault.
+The rocks on opposite sides of the fault slide past each other as they spring back into a relaxed position.
+The strain energy is released party as heat and partly as elastic waves called seismic waves.
 The passage of these seismic waves produces the ground shaking in earthquakes.